nitsan-technologies/ns_vanilla_site_speed_bootster/README.md

   // Enable/Disable Browser's back & forward feature
   pageBackForwardReload: true,

-  // If you have remove this functionality by target specific class
+  // If you have remove this functionality by target specific <A> Tag class
-  removeUsingTargetClass: "lang-menu-item",
+  removeUsingTargetClass: ['exclude-ajax-link', 'lang-menu-item'],

+  // If you have remove this functionality by target specific <A> Tag class
+  removeWithoutReloadUsingTargetClass: ['exclude-ajax-link', 'lang-menu-item'],
 });
 ```